 Fairs, which are held during Week of Welcome each Fall and Spring semester.
 You can

 post flyers around with information on how to contact you if students want to get

 involved.
-If you are having difficulty, the Office of Student Activities will help
+If you are having difficulty, the Office of Student Affairs will help you

 Most staff and faculty members want to be involved and want to be a part of student